Guangzhou: Geography

-The old town of Guangzhou was near Baiyun Mountain on the east bank of the Pearl River (Zhujiang) about 80 mi from its junction with the South China Sea and about 300 mi below its head of navigation.
+The old town of Guangzhou was near Baiyun Mountain on the east bank of the Pearl River (Zhujiang) about 80 mi from its junction with the South China Sea and about 300 miles below its head of navigation.
 It commanded the rich alluvial plain of the Pearl River Delta, with its connection to the sea protected at the Humen Strait.
-The present city spans 7434.4 sqkm on both sides of the river from 112° 57′ to 114° 03′ E longitude and 22° 26′ to 23° 56′ N latitude in south-central Guangdong.
+The present city spans 7,434.4 sqkm on both sides of the river from 112° 57′ to 114° 03′ E longitude and 22° 26′ to 23° 56′ N latitude in south-central Guangdong.
 The Pearl is the 4th-largest river of China.
 Intertidal ecosystems exist on the tidal flat lining the river estuary, however, many of the tidal flats have been reclaimed for agriculture.
 Baiyun Mountain is now locally referred to as the city's "lung" (市肺).

 The elevation of the prefecture generally increases from southwest to northeast, with mountains forming the backbone of the city and the ocean comprising the front.
-Tiantang Peak is the highest point of elevation at 1210 m above sea level.
+Tiantang Peak is the highest point of elevation at 1,210 m above sea level.